-Preservation at its Best 2017, Commercial Small: Green & Main
+Preservation at its Best 2017, Commercial Small: Green & Main (Des Moines)

 The Northwest corner of 19th and Center Streets in the Sherman Hill Historic District has a history of mixed residential and commercial usage.
 Formerly known as the H&H Grocery Store, the two-story brick building contributed to the neighborhood’s designation as a National Historic District.
 It is one of few extant corner store sites in this urban neighborhood and the building gives solid evidence of a pedestrian-friendly way of life from the early 20th century.
 As early as 1880 the building housed tenants